When was the last time you used an Amazon gift card? Unless you did for special occasions, someone likely asked you to use it as a payment method.

 Gift cards as payment?

 The intended use, of course, is to buy on Amazon.
 Gift cards work great when you don’t know what to give your friends and family for birthday.
-A $50-card, for example, lets them go to Amazon and choose any products under that price.
+But a $50 gift card, they can buy on Amazon anything they want up to that price.

-- They are redeemable worldwide, no matter who you are.
+- They are redeemable worldwide, no matter who you are or where you live.

-- They are hard to track.
-So if you buy with a gift card, Amazon doesn’t recognize your purchase with whoever gifted you the vouchers.
+- They are difficult to track.
+So if you buy with a gift card, Amazon doesn’t recognize who sent you this gift.
+At least not as a transaction.

 - They are as good as cash (some apps let you convert Amazon cards to money, which you can use outside the platform).